scala/scala-lang/blog/_posts/2018-02-07-collections-performance.md

 [raised concerns](https://www.reddit.com/r/scala/comments/7g52cy/let_them_be_lazy/dqgol36/)
 about possible performance implications of having more levels of abstraction than before.

+This blog article:

-This blog article gives more information about the overhead of the collections’ view-based design and our solution to remove that overhead.
+- gives more information about the overhead of the collections’ view-based design and our solution to remove that overhead,
+- argues that for correctness reasons it is still better to have view-based default implementations,
+- shows that we should expect the new collections to be equally fast or faster than the old collections, and reports an average speedup of 35% in the case of `Vector`’s `filter`, `map` and `flatMap`.

 For reference, the source code of the new collections is available in [this GitHub repository](https://github.com/scala/collection-strawman).